footworkjs/footwork/README.md

 # build whats necessary for continuous integration tests, and run them
 gulp ci

+# start karma for continuous test monitoring
+sudo npm install -g karma-cli
+karma start # access the tests from your browser at: http://[your-server-ip-or-host]:9876/debug.html

 # rebuild and deploy assets to /dist (for release)
 gulp dist